Large deviation rate functions for the partition function in a log-gamma distributed random potential: Large deviations for the log-gamma model

-\begin{remark} Let the parameters $0 < \theta < \mu$ be given.
-The {\sl characteristic direction} is the choice \be (s,t)=c(\Psi_1(\mu-\theta), \Psi_1(\theta)) \quad \text{ for a constant $c>0$. } \ee With this choice the variance of $\log Z^{(\theta)}_{\fl{ns}, \fl{nt}}$ is of order $n^{2/3}$, while in other directions the fluctuations of $\log Z^{(\theta)}_{\fl{ns}, \fl{nt}}$ have order of magnitude $n^{1/2}$ and they are asymptotically Gaussian \cite{sepp-poly}.
+With this choice the variance of $\log Z^{(\theta)}_{\lfloor{ns}\rfloor, \lfloor {nt}\rfloor}$ is of order $n^{2/3}$, while in other directions the fluctuations of $\log Z^{(\theta)}_{\lfloor {ns}\rfloor, \lfloor{nt}\rfloor}$ have order of magnitude $n^{1/2}$ and they are asymptotically Gaussian \cite {sepp-poly}.
 By this token, we would expect the large deviations in the characteristic situation to be unusual, while in the off-characteristic directions we would expect the more typical large deviations of order $e^{-n}$ in both tails.
-In Lemma \ref{left-lm}(b) we give a bound on the left tail that indicates superexponential decay under \eqref{char3}.
-This also implies that if \eqref{char3} holds, then formula \eqref{La-th} can be complemented with the case $\Lambda_{\theta, (s,t)}(\xi) = \pth(s,t)\xi$ for $\xi\le 0$.
-Presently we do not have further information about these large deviations. \end{remark}

-\begin{remark} If the two sums in \eqref{sum-1} were independent we would have $\Lambda_{\theta, (s,t)}(\xi) =s\lmgf_{\theta}(\xi)+ t\lmgf_{\mu-\theta}(\xi)$.
-Obviously \eqref{La-th} reflects the strong negative correlation of these sums, but currently we do not have a good explanation (besides the proof!) for the formula that arises. \end{remark}
+In Lemma \ref {left-lm}(b) we give a bound on the left tail that indicates superexponential decay under (\ref{char3}).
+This also implies that if (\ref{char3}) holds, then formula (\ref{La-th}) can be complemented with the case $\Lambda_{\theta, (s,t)}(\xi) = p^{(\theta)}(s,t)\xi$ for $\xi\le0$.
+Presently we do not have further information about these large deviations. \end{remark} \begin{remark} If the two sums in (\ref{sum-1}) were independent we would have $\Lambda_{\theta, (s,t)}(\xi) =s\lmgf_{\theta}(\xi)+ t\lmgf_{\mu -\theta}(\xi)$.
+Obviously (\ref{La-th}) reflects the strong negative correlation of these sums, but currently we do not have a good explanation (besides the proof!) for the formula that arises. \end{remark}